pencil2d/pencil2d.github.io/doc/faq.md

 {% include toc.html %}

+## The program can't start because some .dll file is missing!

+Depending on the name of the missing file, this error can occur for different reasons.
+Please see [the Troubleshooting section of our download page](/download/#troubleshooting) for some of the most common cases.
+If your particular case isn't solved there, please [let us know](/community/).

 ## Where's the [Insert OS here] version?
 Why isn't my [OS] version updated?

 At the time of writing, Pencil2D can run on: